SalvatorePreviti/js13k-2022/post-mortem.md

 Implementation [here](https://github.com/SalvatorePreviti/js13k-2022/blob/main/app/geometry/csg.ts)

 Almost everything in software engineering is a trade off.
+BSPs have drawbacks:

+- construction can be slow and suboptimal
+- the tree might result very unbalanced, causing bad performances
-BSPs have drawbacks: construction can be slow and suboptimal, finding the perfect construction is an NP-hard problem, it generates more triangles and vertices that what would be needed because every polygon get splitted by planes.
+- finding the perfect construction is an NP-hard problem
+- it generates more triangles and vertices that what would be needed because every polygon get splitted by every plane.

 They have however the great advantage to generate only convex polygons as a result of the boolean operations.
-A convex polygon splitted by a plane outputs two convex polygons.
-And the triangulation of a convex polygon is trivial.
+A convex polygon splitted by a plane outputs two convex polygons, and the triangulation of a convex polygon is trivial.
-Very little amount of code, just a loop, compared to other methods (Ear clipping, for example, that becomes even more complicated if there are holes involved).
+Triangulation of a convex polygon requires just a loop, compared to other methods, like Ear clipping, for example, that becomes even more complicated if there are holes involved.

 To reduce the number of resulting triangles, I merge some polygons back after the boolean operation by keeping track of the parent of as split.
-If both two children of a split are in the resulting set, I can merge recursively them using the parent polygon.
-This is a very simple and effective way to reduce the number of triangles.
+If both the two polygons resulting from a split are in the resulting set, I replace both with the common parent, recursively.
+This is a very simple, cheap and effective way to reduce the number of triangles, also if not perfect.

-The implementation I wrote relies havily on tail call optimization of all modern JS engine to avoid stack overflow and to stay fast.
+The implementation I wrote is recursive and relies havily on tail call optimization of all modern JS engine to avoid stack overflow and to stay fast.

 Another trick I used is to work only with positions, colors and a flag "smooth" when building the geometry.
 I do not use directly indices when building the level, this simplified construction and level designs a lot.
 Normals and vertex indices are instead calculated afterwards, when the geometry is finalized and polygons triangulated.
-I use a hash map to merge vertices together, converting the vertex to a string as key, and the [Newell's algorithm](https://stackoverflow.com/questions/27326636/calculate-normal-vector-of-a-polygon-newells-method) to compute the normal for all the polygons.
+I use a hash map to merge same vertices together, converting the vertex to string as key, and the [Newell's algorithm](https://stackoverflow.com/questions/27326636/calculate-normal-vector-of-a-polygon-newells-method) to compute the normal for all the polygons.
 If a flag "smooth" is on, I average the normals of all the polygons that share the same vertex.

 Implementation [here](https://github.com/SalvatorePreviti/js13k-2022/blob/main/app/game/triangle-buffers.ts)

 All this is surprisingly quite fast.
 The game has in total 24264 unique vertices, 23818 triangles (more are rendered using instancing however), and on my M1 macbook pro it takes 70 milliseconds to generate all the triangles from the level definition.

 Note that for performance and memory, I am not using a single BSP tree, I do rely on Z-buffer as well for unioning different unrelated geometries, overdraw is not really a problem for performance.
+BSP trees are mainly used to carve holes, substraction and union of coplanar polygons in specific places.

 #### Level design

 The whole level and models are defined [here](https://github.com/SalvatorePreviti/js13k-2022/blob/main/app/game/level.ts) in 1065 lines of code.

+The only editor used for this game was Visual Studio Code.
 Level design via code is surprisingly easier than it might seem, and seems to be an underappreciated technique.
-The only editor used for this game was Visual Studio Code.
-In general, we saw this happening in the world outside of game development: react is a great example - code replaced RAD and GUI tools.
+In general, we saw this happening in the world outside of game development: react is a great example - code replaced various RAD and GUI tools.
 Level design via code is a great way to create complex levels, and it is also a great way to leverage procedural generation.
-In [this short video](https://twitter.com/SN74HC00/status/1560946345871134720) I posted on twitter you can see how I did build the level via code.
+In [this short video](https://twitter.com/SN74HC00/status/1560946345871134720) you can see some real time editing.
 The main requirement is - speed!
 A fast iteration loop between writing code and seeing the result is needed.

 This game uses very simple primitives to build everything: box, cylinder, sphere.
 The horn shape is procedurally generated and is used both for the Dante horns and as decoration in the level.
 Sphere is used to build Dante's head and body.
 A modified and distorted sphere is used to generate the soul model procedurally.

 Shapes are transformed using simple matrix transformations - translation, rotation, scale, skew.
 The CSG boolean operations are used to substract shapes allowing the creation of holes and complex geometries.
 I used the [DOMMatrix](https://developer.mozilla.org/en-US/docs/Web/API/DOMMatrix) API.
-It is slow and was not designed for real time 3D graphics, but comes for free in all browsers, there is not really much space in 13k for including gl-matrix or rolling out my own matrix library.
+It is slow and was not designed for real time 3D graphics, but comes for free in all browsers.
+I preferred to use the space I had to add more game than implementing my own matrix library or using gl-matrix.

 #### Shadows and light